nikmd23/python/README.md

 2. **Use Python:**
   - Create a virtual environment: `virtualenv env` and select it for the folder workspace
   - Activate the environment: `cd env/bin` followed by `. activate`
-  - Install Flask" `pip install flask`
+  - Install Flask `pip install flask`

 3. **Edit code:**
    - Open `app.py`